-Grades are based upon achievement of course objectives.
+Your grades are based upon your achievement of course objectives.
 All credits are based on semester hours.
-The following grades are used in calculating both the semester and cumulative grade point average as hours attempted and earned.
+The following grades are used to calculate your semester and cumulative grade point average.

 |Grade||% Value||Pt Value|

 The following are included in hours attempted, but not earned:

 WCTC reserves the right to withdraw you from a course for policy violations or extenuating circumstances.
 If expelled, you will receive the “AW” grade for all credit courses or a “NG” grade for all noncredit courses.
 “AW” and “NG” grades will appear on your transcript.
 Refunds will be issued at the College's discretion.